tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2024-02-16-kpw-arena-24-zagrozenie-lawinowe.md

 * Leon Lato is on the rise after an excellent fight at the previous event, almost grabbing the KPW Championship from Red Scorpion.
 [David Oliwa](@/w/david-oliwa.md) is on a losing streak, and not his usual happy self.
 Both have something to prove.
 * [Greg](@/w/greg.md) needs to show he's ready to reclaim the KPW Championship, by facing the well-traveled veteran Dreissker.
 * At Arena 23, a post-match brawl occured involving the Gregorian Branch faction against the Fux Brothers, [Leon Lato](@/w/leon-lato.md), [Zefir](@/w/zefir.md) and others.
 [Chemik](@/w/chemik.md) challenged the brothers to defend their belts, and Chairman Krystian Malinowski quickly sanctioned the match.
 * More than a year prior, Darius defeated three other opponents for a shot at the KPW OldTown Championship.
-At Arena 20 [Rosetti](@/w/rosetti.md) refused to fight Darius and left just after the opening bell, hoever soon afterwards Leon Lato stepped in to face Darius in a singles match which he lost, thus giving Darius a shot at the title.
+At Arena 20 [Rosetti](@/w/rosetti.md) refused to fight Darius and left just after the opening bell, however soon afterwards Leon Lato stepped in to face Darius in a singles match which he lost, thus giving Darius a shot at the title.

 {% card() %}
 - ['[Zefir](@/w/zefir.md)', Tommy Kyle]